 Factors that determine how much a project manager earns

-When it comes to calculating compensation, you must consider several factors, the nature of the position and the company to which you apply.
-It is not an obligation or absolute rule to comply with all these considerations that I present below.
-However, they will help you in your process.
+When it comes to calculating compensation, you must consider several factors, the nature of the position and the company to which you are applying.
+It is not an obligation or absolute rule to comply with all these considerations that I present below, however, they will help you in your process.

-Without discussion, experience - or the road you've travelled that has forged your skills - is key.
-You can acquire knowledge at school, college or university, even self-taught.
+Without discussion, experience is key.
+The road you have traveled is what has forged your skills.
+You can acquire knowledge at school, university or course, even self-taught.
 Applying that knowledge, and applying it well, is not.
 Experience demonstrates mastery.
-Hence, this is the fundamental criterion for establishing the value of your time.
+That is why this is the fundamental criterion for establishing the value of your time.

 Many years ago I learned to do mathematical calculations, let's say, a bit more than basic addition and subtraction.A mathematician by profession would probably say that I am a monkey with a pencil who knows how to add..
 However, rarely in my professional life have I needed that knowledge for anything.
 Whether it was programming or doing some projections and estimations.
 Today, I can't even think of something to apply that knowledge that could substantially modify my living conditions.
 So, this knowledge has no experience - it sure has a lot of utility in contexts other than my own.
 If there is no experience, then there is no judgment and wisdom in the application of that knowledge.
 This can only come from experience - there are no shortcuts.